Curiouscoder-0205/Personal-Projects/README.md

 Please click option 'View raw' after clicking on 'Absenteeism at work_Dashboard.pbix' to download the dashboard in your local.

-# Project 4: GCP BigQuery anb Looker Studio - Workforce Diversity Analysis using Google DEI Dataset
+# Project 4: GCP BigQuery and Looker Studio - Workforce Diversity Analysis using Google DEI Dataset

 This project explores diversity trends across sectors in the U.S. workforce post-2020 using Google’s DEI public dataset.
 Data was queried using Google BigQuery, ranked using SQL window functions, and prepared for visualization in Looker Studio.